Deeooonn/Cybersecurity_Portfolio/Cyberops_Track/Kibana_Investigations/01. Isolate Compromised Host Using 5 Tuple/README.md

  Kibana was pivoted to for interactive dashboard and visualization

 * Alert was reviewed in sguil to indicate that attacker gained root access
+* "Show packet data" and "show rule" boxes were checked to show the alert in more detail
+* ID of the alert was right clicked to view transcript that displayed commands executed on the target by the attacker including the below to view passwords.

+              cat /etc/shadow

+*